We need bees

 From minors to masons, different bee species choose a variety of places to set up home.
 Provide long and short grass in your garden as both serve as potential nesting sites for different species of bee.

-You can now buy a variety of artificial homes for bees and other insects, or you could try our activity sheet below to make your own!
+You can now buy a variety of artificial homes for bees and other insects, or you could to make your own!

 Encourage natural predators

 Try to avoid chemicals like pesticides or fungicides in your garden.
 Instead, encourage natural predators.
 Log piles are great for beetles, as are compost bins, which also take care of your food waste!